Iran – 10 Things You didn’t Know

 Yes, it is mandatory in Iran to cover your head.
 Even when you are a tourist.
-As a tourist you should always dress modestly in Muslim countries but it is a first country I had to cover my head, even in Oman where women were full chador.
+As a tourist you should always dress modestly in Muslim countries but it is the first country I had to cover my head, even in Oman where women were full chador.

 We all know that I’m way too independent and a rebel to wear a chador.
-And I must admit I haven’t met many woman travellers going for this option; but there were many with hijab.
+And I must admit I haven’t met many woman travelers going for this option; but there were many with hijab.

 Woman in Iran are very stylish and they try to express themselves with clothes as much as possible.
-Colourful scarfs, stylish “manteau” which are kind of an overcoat.
+Colorful scarfs, stylish “manteau” which are kind of an overcoat.
 It is not uncommon to see hair exposed under small loose fitting scarves.
 And after observing women in Iran I went that way as well, with almost all my hair uncovered.

 But if I would live in Iran and would have to; I would be biggest protester against this rule.
 Woman should be able to decide about their own clothing, and that goes without saying!